mnelson4/printmyblog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.4.0 February 20, 2018 =
+* Allow printing comments
+* Tweaked "What do you think?" text

 = 1.3.5 =
 * Make showing printout meta info (blog's URL, date of printing, and that it was done with this plugin) optional